imoralescs/imoralescs.github.io/javascript.md

 ### If

-The operator if is a condition in the example above.
+It evaluates it, and if the result is true , it executes the command.
+The operator `if` is a condition in the example above.

 ```javascript
 var year = 2011;